Kristina01111000/Drws_site/README.md

 For next week:
-See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9, also write leading questions for discussion
+See if PMP can show the start date of the users if they aren’t paying

-- the header and footer images need to be fixed so they don't look bad when they're small
-- add titles of lessons to the course chats
-- Change the chat titles to share your thoughts on lesson __

 2/22
-When people join the patreon: their email gets added to constant contact and we will manually make them an account on GH Only put the 40Q on the site, the 80Q is for a few months from now
+When people join the patreon: their email gets added to constant contact and we will manually make them an account on GH

 3/28
-Update the 80Q to match the 40Q + additional paragraphs for 3rd graph
 Do the lesson chats for the new quizzes -> 7,8,9 -> make sure to make the comments match the tone of previous comments from the same users and make the pages for them, do at least 2 comments for each, try to get 4
 	Make slide for the wellness self check -> when it is finalized, picture is done